 The Tertiary Preparation Program is taught online, and you can study at your own pace.
 Our academic staff are with you all the way to answer questions and provide feedback on your work to support your learning.
 You'll also get access to online orientation and Studiosity.

 The Tertiary Preparation Program is completely free.

-The aim of TPP is to support your educational pathway into La Trobe University, TAFE and the workforce.
+The aim of the TPP is to support your educational pathway into La Trobe.
 There are some selection guidelines for entry into the program.
 You must:

 - be over 18 years of age by 31 December in the year prior to commencing in the program, or 17 years of age with a Year 12 completion

 - be a domestic student – a citizen or permanent resident of Australia, a citizen of New Zealand, or a permanent humanitarian visa holder

 - have completed a minimum Year 10 at secondary school studies (or equivalent).

 If you did not complete schooling in Australia, United Kingdom, the United States of America, Canada, New Zealand or the Republic of Ireland you must hold one of the below*:

 - IELTS (Academic or General Training): 6 in each band; or

 - Occupational English Test (OET): B Pass in each band; or